jamesoneill54/ca400-final-year-project/docs/documentation/technical-guide.md

 ### 4.2 Visual Display of the Algorithm (GUI)

-The component of the project is responsible for displaying the algorithm's progress throughout the running of the algorithm.
+This component of the project is responsible for displaying the algorithm's progress throughout the running of the algorithm.
 It queries the ACO algorithm at regular intervals and displays them to the user.
 The main components of the GUI are represented in the following class diagram:

 ![GUI class diagram](res/technical-guide/gui-class-diagram.png)